bwoody13/grid_world/README.md

 # Grid World
 Trying various RL algorithms on grid_wrold

+To read final report open the "Research_Project-Report.pdf" file

 Expanding on https://github.com/MushroomRL/mushroom-rl/blob/dev/examples/grid_world_td.py, which replicates the experiments on the Grid World MDP as presented in: "Double Q-Learning", Hasselt H. V..
 2010.

 To run the original script, run ```python grid_world.py```.
 This trains each agent on grid world, saves the models in ```\nps```, and produces a few graphical results.